Universal Television: Revue Studios

-Revue Productions (later known as Revue Studios) was founded in 1943 by MCA Inc. to produce live radio shows and also produced "Stage Door Canteen" live events for the United Service Organizations (USO) during World War II.
+Revue Studios (first known as Revue Productions Inc.) was founded in 1943 by MCA to produce live radio shows; it also produced "Stage Door Canteen" live events for the United Service Organizations (USO) during World War II until it ended in 1945.
 Revue was re-launched as MCA's television production subsidiary in 1950.
-The partnership of NBC and Revue extends as far back as September 6, 1950, with the television broadcast of Armour Theatre, based on radio's Stars Over Hollywood.
-MCA bought the Universal Studios backlot in 1958 and renamed it Revue Studios.
-Following its merger with Decca Records, the then-parent of Universal Pictures, the studio backlot name was changed back to Universal.
-In 1963, MCA formed Universal City Studios to merge the motion picture and television arms of both Universal Pictures and Revue Studios and Revue was officially renamed Universal Television in 1963.
+The partnership of NBC and Revue extends as far back as September 6, 1950, with the television broadcast of the anthology series Stars Over Hollywood (also known as Armour Theatre), based on radio's Stars over Hollywood.

-During the early years of television, Revue was responsible for producing and/or distributing many television programs.
+During the early years of television, Revue was responsible for producing and distributing many television programs.
 These included Leave It to Beaver, which ran for only one season on CBS before going to ABC from 1958 until 1963.
 In addition, Revue also made Alan Hale Jr.'s Biff Baker, U.S.A.
-(1952–1953) and all three of Rod Cameron's syndicated series, City Detective (1953–1955), State Trooper (1956–1959), and Coronado 9 (1960–1961) and the Bill Williams western series, The Adventures of Kit Carson (1951–1955).
+(1952–1953) and all three of Rod Cameron's syndicated series, City Detective (1953–1955), State Trooper (1956–1959), and Coronado 9 (1960–1961) and the Bill Williams Western series, The Adventures of Kit Carson (1951–1955).
 It produced Bachelor Father (1957–1962), for "Bachelor Productions", Edmond O'Brien's syndicated crime film Johnny Midnight, based on a fictitious New York City actor-turned-private investigator.

-Another of its offerings was the 52-episode Crusader, the first Brian Keith series, which ran on CBS 1955–1956.
-Another western produced by Revue and starring Audie Murphy was Whispering Smith (NBC, 1959/61), based on the 1948 Alan Ladd movie of the same name.
+Revue also produced the 52-episode Crusader, the first Brian Keith series, which aired on CBS from 1955 to 1956.
+Another western produced by Revue and starring Audie Murphy was Whispering Smith, which aired on NBC in 1961 and was based on the 1948 Alan Ladd movie of the same name.
 Leave It to Beaver was produced first by George Gobel's Gomalco Productions, then by Kayro Productions on a back lot at Revue Studios from 1958 to 1963.
-Also McHale's Navy was produced by Revue from 1962 to 1966.
+The ABC sitcom McHale's Navy was also produced by Revue from 1962 to 1966.